Cholesterol

 Symptoms

-High cholesterol usually doesn’t cause noticeable symptoms.
-Many people learn they have high cholesterol after a routine blood test during a regular health visit or after developing a related cardiovascular condition.
+High cholesterol usually doesn't cause symptoms.
+Many people learn they have high cholesterol through routine blood tests.

 Causes & Risk Factors